ben-blazado/senti_recog/readme.md

 # senti_recog

-senti_recog is a neural network that recognizes positive or negative sentiments of moviereviews.
+senti_recog is a neural network that recognizes positive or negative sentiments of movie reviews.
 This is derived from the Udacity's Deep Learning Foundations Nanodegree, Convolutional Neural Networks, Lesson 3: Intro to TFLearn, Item 4.
 Sentiment Analysis with TFLearn.

 # where to start